NicoloCavalli95horses/KMS-web-testing/content/01 Notes/XSS (cross site scripting).md

 ### Prevalence

-Two-third of all deployed web applications are vulnerable to XSS attacks, and Cisco 2018 Annual Security Report indicated that 40% of all attacks attempts lead to XSS attacks ([[ref_taxonomy_web_applications_threats]], p.18)
+Two-third of all deployed web applications are vulnerable to XSS attacks, and Cisco 2018 Annual Security Report indicated that 40% of all attacks attempts lead to XSS attacks ([[(Sadqi, Maleh, 2022)]], p.18)

 ### Types of XSS attacks